If you paid for the funeral, you will be paid back by the estate, as long as the costs were reasonable.

 Casket for a burial or urn for cremation

 A lunch or dinner gathering after the service for friends and family

 Any type of airfare or transportation for family or friends to attend the ceremony

 Hotels or meals for those in town for the funeral

 A headstone or any other permanent memorial

-Many of the other expenses that can be reimbursed are those related to the effective handling of the estate and settling all of your loved ones affairs.
+An executor can be reimbursed for expenses related to the effective handling of the estate and settling all of your loved ones affairs.
 As with funeral expenses, there is an expectation that these costs will stay within the bounds of what is reasonable.

 Court fees.
 The fees for filing the will, petitioning for probate, and similar fees are covered, plus all similar court costs.

 Accountant and attorney fees: The rates of any professionals you bring in to help with the managing of the estate, financially, legally, or otherwise, will be covered by the estate.
 If the estate is sued for any reason, the defense attorney’s fees and all other expenses of the suit will also be covered by the estate.

 House-related expenses: If your loved one left behind a house that you and your family have decided you’d like to sell, the estate will cover appraisal, broker fees, repairs and any other fees that come with maintaining and staging the house.
 If it is necessary to move your loved one’s belongings out of the house in order to sell it, the estate can cover moving costs and storage in the interim, as well as any costs incurred in throwing away belongings or safely disposing of sensitive material.
 It will not, however, pay moving costs for beneficiaries to retrieve and take ownership of their inherited assets.
 Whether you are selling the house or not, the estate will also cover maintenance—both internal and external, for example, upkeep of the lawn—utilities, and mortgage payments until the house is sold or transferred to a beneficiary.